 Yes.
 At the bottom of the Load Analysis page, there’s a section called “Usage and Cost.”
 This tool shows your usage—updated daily—as well as the cumulative cost.
 A bar graph at the bottom shows where you are in your billing cycle and a projected cost range.

 - Can every customer access this information for their account?

 No, these tools in My Account require smart meters to record the time-stamped data.
 Residential customers can see this information once they receive their first MLGW bill after each smart meter is installed.
-Similar information will be available for businesses and organizations in late 2018.
+Similar information will be available for businesses and organizations by the end of 2022.

 - How can this information help me save money?